 Just over 30 km south of Dublin city this luxurious golf resort and leisure hotel enjoys a stunning setting between the mountains and sea in the Garden of Ireland.
-Though only minutes from Greystones it benefits from a tranquil rural setting and wonderful feeling of calm as you arrive.
+Though only minutes from Greystones it benefits from a tranquil rural setting and a wonderful feeling of calm as you arrive.

 Alongside two championship golf courses the hotel also boasts a lovely heated pool and Jacuzzi that enjoy natural light from a huge floor-to-ceiling window.
 The small gym and award-winning spa get much use from golfers, holidaymakers and business travellers.
-The hotel has marked out walking and jogging paths around its grounds and there are bikes to borrow should you wish explore the lush green estate.
+The hotel has marked out walking and jogging paths around its grounds and there are bikes to borrow should you wish to explore the lush green estate.

 Conference/banqueting 250/220; business centre, secretarial services, free broadband wi/fi.
 Golf (2x18); leisure centre, swimming pool; spa, beauty/treatment rooms, walking, garden.

 What were once two restaurants is now one bright, spacious brasserie with lovely leafy vistas over the golf course (though there’s more atmosphere in the end room with the fireplace).

 The decor is cleanlined and modern and the food is both ambitious and contemporary.
 There is a pleasing emphasis on seasonality and local produce (food sourced within a 60 mile radius if possible, although not very detailed on menus), and separate vegetarian and gluten free menus are offered.